LivePersonInc/developer-center/pages/Documents/Hidden/Hidden/meaningful-automation-conversation-score.md

 * **Meaningful Connection Score (MCS)**: Research has revealed that humans don’t converse with bots like they do with humans: The number of words in each message decreases, and the use of emotional language is minimal.
 This means that LivePerson’s MCS, which uses natural language to measure the consumer’s sentiment as they message with an agent, isn’t a good indicator of the quality of a conversation with a bot.

-MACS addresses all these shortcomings because it identifies and quantifies the failure points that are *found in the conversation’s structure* to evaluate the conversation’s efficiency and fluidity.
+The MACS addresses all these shortcomings because it identifies and quantifies the failure points that are *found in the conversation’s structure* to evaluate the conversation’s efficiency and fluidity.

-What’s more, MACS is available for all bot conversations while post-conversation surveys are not.
+What’s more, a MACS is available for all bot conversations while post-conversation surveys are not.

-#### Benefits of MACS
+#### Benefits of the MACS

 MACS scoring makes it fast and easy to tune your bots for improved performance at scale.

-Using MACS, you can:
+Using it, you can:

 * **Identify failed conversations**: Easily find the ones that required high consumer effort or produced consumer frustration.
-* **Review less, not more**: Perform a targeted review of conversation transcripts-not a random review-to locate the bot areas that need improvement.
+* **Review less, not more**: Perform a targeted review of conversation transcripts, not a random review, to locate the bot areas that need improvement.
 * **Diagnose and tune quickly**: Move directly from a failure point in a transcript to the interaction in the bot flow, where you can make changes.

-### How is MACS calculated?
+### How is a MACS calculated?

-There are two models responsible for MACS:
+There are two models responsible for a MACS:

-* A model that predicts what failure points are present in a conversation
+* A model that predicts what failure points are present in the conversation
 * A model that estimates a conversation quality score

 Both of these models were “trained” by having human experts manually annotate thousands of conversations.
 Using these models, each bot conversation that is closed is classified with a MACS 1, 2 or 3 where: